Azure/azure-sdk-for-js/sdk/tables/data-tables/README.md

 #### TableClient with `TablesSharedKeyCredential`

-You can instantiate a `TableClient` with a `TableSharedKeyCredential` by passing account-name and account-key as arguments.
+You can instantiate a `TableClient` with a `TablesSharedKeyCredential` by passing account-name and account-key as arguments.
 (The account-name and account-key can be obtained from the azure portal.)
 [ONLY AVAILABLE IN NODE.JS RUNTIME]

 ```javascript